StefanYohansson/dynamic_gateway_directory_creator/readme.md

   - reloadxml

-the purpose of the test is to stress test B2BUA without mod_telnyx_rtc and investigate if the leak is on sofia (gateway logic not prepared to be dynamic) or some other place on mod_telnyx_rtc
+the purpose of the test is to stress test B2BUA and investigate if the leak is on sofia (gateway logic not prepared to be dynamic)